Himachal flash floods: Hundreds of commuters stranded as Chandigarh-Manali national highway blocked | Science-Environment

 According to the State Emergency Operation Centre, one person each drowned in Hamirpur and Shimla districts.
 The rain also damaged 11 houses and several vehicles as well as four cowsheds.
 Moderate to heavy rains have also lashed several parts of Kangra, Mandi and Sirmaur districts.

-Dharamshala in Kangra was the wettest with 107 mm of rain followed by Kataula and Bhattiyat 75 mm each, Gohar 67 mm, Mandi 56 mm, Pandoh 50 mm, Poanta Sahib 43 mm, Nagrota Suriyan 39 mm, Kothi 37 mm, Jogindernagar 36 mm and Palampur 32.2 mm.
+Dharamshala in Kangra was the wettest with 107 mm of rain followed by Kataula and Bhattiyat 75 mm each, Gohar 67 mm, Mandi 58 mm, Pandoh 50 mm, Mashobra 49 mm, Poanta Sahib 43 mm, Nagrota Suriyan 39 mm, Kothi 37 mm, Jogindernagar 36 mm and Palampur 32.2 mm.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)